milosmns/milosmns.github.io/_posts/op-ed/2022-11-01-What-is-High-Priority.md

 ---
 layout: post
 title: What is High Priority?
-description: >
-  "That doesn't matter!" – it's said far too often, isn't it?
+description: That doesn't matter! – it's said far too often, isn't it?
 But did you know that we often don't consider facts and conditions when we think about priorities?
 date: 2022-11-01 16:00:00 +0100
 image: '/images/posts/prism-crystal.jpg'
 tags: [op-ed, time, management, organization]